graphaware/neo4j-framework/README.md

 In the above examples, the framework is used with sensible default configuration.
 At the moment, the only thing that is configurable on the framework level is the character/String that the framework is using to delimit information in its internal metadata secretly written into the graph.
-By defaul, this separator is the hash character (#).
+By default, this separator is the hash character (#).
 In the unlikely event of interference with your application logic (e.g. # is used in property keys or values in your application), this can be changed.